kritp03/SC1015-Mini-Project/README.md

 - `PCA & Outliers`: PCA can be used to help identify outliers by comparing the original images with their reconstructed versions.
 Establishing a threshold for the reconstruction error allows for the identification of images exhibiting significantly higher errors and flagging them as outliers.
 [Click here](https://builtin.com/data-science/step-step-explanation-principal-component-analysis) for a detailed explanation on what PCA is.

 ## Deployed Web Application on Streamlit
-Try it our at: https://sc1015-group1-facial-emotion-recognition.streamlit.app/
+Try it out at: https://sc1015-group1-facial-emotion-recognition.streamlit.app/
 ![demo](https://github.com/kritp03/SC1015-Mini-Project/blob/main/assets/demo.gif)

 ## References